-This Digital Humanism workshop will focus on the challenges for computer science and the sciences in general.
-The speakers will discuss and reflect on the possible paradigm shift in computer science, the move from logic and algorithmic certainty to probability and LLMs as story machines.
+This Digital Humanism workshop focused on the challenges for computer science and the sciences in general.
+The speakers reflected on the possible paradigm shift in computer science, the move from logic and algorithmic certainty to probability and LLMs as story machines.
 This has enormous implications for many other sciences, as computer science has become a foundation of almost all scientific and applied research.
-The workshop will also discuss the changing role of universities, since research increasingly shifts to large IT platforms given the resources required.
+The workshop also discussed the changing role of universities, since research increasingly shifts to large IT platforms given the resources required.

-The workshop will put emphasis on debate and exchange: each slot (with a moderator) will start with an introductory lecture (30-35 minutes), followed by a panel with statements and questions by the commentators (20 minutes).
-Afterwards there will be an open discussion with all participants.
+The workshop put emphasis on debate and exchange: each slot (with a moderator) started with an introductory lecture (30-35 minutes), followed by a panel with statements and questions by the commentators (20 minutes).
+Afterwards there was an open discussion with all participants.

 Thursday, 28 November